2-Day Prague Itinerary

 On the second day, we’ll visit Josefov, the Jewish Quarter.
 If your accommodation is far away, you can take public transport.
 The closest metro station and tram stop is Staroměstská.

 The order of the visits doesn't really matter, and all are worth seeing.
 The closest synagogue to the metro is the Pinkas Synagogue and it is located in the Jewish Cemetery.
-Since the entrance to the six synagogues is joint, if there is a queue at the Pinkas Synagogue, you can visit the rest before and return to this one when you already have the entrance, you will save the wait.
+Since the entrance to the six synagogues is joint, if there is a queue at the Pinkas Synagogue, you can buy your tickets at another synagogue and return to this one when you already have admission, avoiding waiting times.

 After visiting the Jewish Quarter, take a boat cruise on the Vltava River to get a different perspective of the city.
 Walking up Pařížská Street, you'll get to Cechuv Bridge in less than 5 minutes.
 If you want a short and inexpensive option, you can book a one-hour cruise through Prague here.